JesseZhou-1/medflow/README.md

-# medsimGNF: Simulation-Based Causal Mediation Analysis Using Graphical Normalizing Flows
+# medsimGNF: An Python Package for Simulation-Based Causal Mediation Analysis with Multiple Mediators Using Graphical Normalizing Flows

 ## About medsimGNF